Castux/electronics/night_lamp/readme.md

 ![LED wiring](https://newbiely.com/images/tutorial/esp8266-rgb-led-wiring-diagram.jpg)

 - If your LED has a common anode, connect it to a power pin (3V3), if it has a common cathode, connect it to a ground pin (GND)
-- The three other pins can go to any GPIO pin on the NodeMCU board (marked D1 to D12, D0 cannot be used), via the resistors
+- The three other pins can go to any GPIO pins on the NodeMCU board (marked D1 to D12, D0 cannot be used), via the resistors
 - Finding the correct value for the resistors depends on the exact LED you're using.
 You can also just test it with a high value first (like 1 kOhm) and reduce progressively until you get a high enough intensity

 ![Display wiring](https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2019/05/ESP8266_oled_display_wiring.png?w=828&quality=100&strip=all&ssl=1)